JGRennison/nbudstee/README.md

     nbudstee [options] uds1 uds2 ...

-Where uds1 uds2 ... are zero or more filenames to use as Unix domain sockets.
+Where uds1 uds2 ... are zero or more filenames to use as Unix domain sockets, or existing FIFOs.

 ### Options:
 * -n, --no-stdout